- Search The Registry

 - My Account

 *On this date in 1927 the Lindy Hop dance was publicly introduced to the world.
-The Lindy hop is an African American dance which was born in Harlem, New York City.
+The Lindy hop is an African American dance that was born in Harlem, New York City.

 On that date, the Lindbergh Spirit of St. Louis airplane completed the first transatlantic flight by air, the Newspaper reported “Lindy Hops the Atlantic” and the dance style adopted the headline.
 The dance has evolved since then with the jazz music of that time and was very popular during the swing era of the late 1930s and early 1940s.
 Lindy was a fusion of many dances that preceded it or were during its development but is mainly based on jazz, tap, breakaway, and Charleston.